Will A Diversion Program Bolster Your Defense?

 Is A Diversion Program Right For A Particular Defendant?

-When we evaluate a client's criminal case and personal history, we look at several factors to help determine whether a diversion program is appropriate and likely to work for that person.
+When Wes Ball evaluates a client’s criminal case and personal history, he looks at several factors to help determine whether a diversion program is appropriate and likely to work for that person.
 In particular, we look at:

 - Criteria for qualification